Anatoly Motsny: Life

+Conviction

-Upon returning to his native Shklow, Motsny worked as chairman of the committee for physical culture and sports of the Shklow regional executive committee.
+Upon returning to his native Shklow, Motsny worked as chairman of the Committee for Physical Culture and Sports of the Shklow regional executive committee.
 He married Vera Komissarova, a hospital nurse whom he met in 1944.
-Family life did not work out, and Motsny drove his pregnant wife out of the house.
+Family life did not work out, and Motsny kicked his pregnant wife out of the house.
 Subsequently, having a second passport, he remarried in Kiev.

 On the night of 31 March - 1 April 1952, Tatyana Motsnaya, Anatoly's mother, returning home from work, found her house on fire.
-Her grandson and son of Anatoly, 5-year-old Gennady, was brutally killed: his head was broken, and his leg was broken in the knee.
-The corpse was covered with rags, among which were Anatoly's two bloody shirts, underwear, and top.
+Anatoly's son, 5-year-old Gennady, was brutally killed: his head was punctured and his leg was broken at the knee.
+The corpse was covered with rags, among which were Anatoly's two bloody shirts and underwear.
 In the morning, Anatoly was found hiding in the cesspool of the latrine.
 His documents were found there as well.

 On 7 June 1952, Motsny was convicted under Article 80 of the Criminal Code of the Byelorussian SSR (banditry), and since the death penalty for murder was abolished at the time, he was sentenced to 25 years in a labor camp.
-After the cassation appeal, the article of the verdict, as deliberately inappropriate, was reclassified as murder, and the sentence was set at ten years.
+After a cassation appeal, the conviction was reclassified as murder, and the sentence was set at ten years.

 He was released early in April 1958, after which he returned to Shklow.
-According to the testimony of local authorities, after his release, he led an asocial lifestyle, abused alcohol, did not work anywhere, and "terrorized the local population."
+According to local authorities, after his release, he led an asocial lifestyle, abused alcohol, did not work anywhere, and "terrorised the local population."

-On 1 July 1959, by a decree of the Presidium of the Supreme Soviet of the USSR, Motsny was deprived of all titles and awards for “committing acts incompatible with the status of an order bearer”.
+On 1 July 1959, by a decree of the Presidium of the Supreme Soviet, Motsny was deprived of all titles and awards for "committing acts incompatible with the status of an order bearer".
 He died on 1 February 1960.